SKIP TO CONTENT

 Hotel Washington Opening April 4, 1918

-Designed by the architectural firm of Carrère and Hastings, the ten-story, Beaux-Arts hotel is the only commercial building designed by the firm in Washington, D.C.
-The facade features cream colored sgraffito decoration on a reddish-brown ground.
+Designed by the architectural firm of Carrère and Hastings, the ten-story, Beaux-Arts hotel is the only commercial building designed by the firm in Washington, DC.
+The facade features cream-colored sgraffito decoration on a reddish-brown ground.

 Post Construction May 1, 1926